Berkshire Bees: New beginning

+Bees were one of the smaller teams in the eight-team league, finishing 6th in their first season, followed by a 3rd-place finish and then a 4th.
+The team won the ISL title the following year.

 Slippery slope

-Things went downhill from there.
+The Bees would not remain on top for long.
 A new club, Belfast Giants, tempted Whistle away with a lucrative package and he was closely followed by seven of the championship-winning squad.
 Whistle repeated the feat, winning the ISL in his second season.
 Meanwhile, Whistle was replaced by Enio Saccillotto, who never managed to recover from only having three players return.

-Bees did finish a creditable third in his first season, but never really looked like one of the better teams in the league.
-From this point forwards, the Bees never looked like returning to the 'top table' of British Ice Hockey.
+The Bees finished third in his first season; from this point forward, the Bees never returned to the 'top table' of British Ice Hockey.

 The Bees eventually announced that they were to leave the ISL at the end of the 2002–2003 season.
 With Manchester and Ayr having ceased operations during the season, the Bees announcement finally spelt the end of the ISL as a viable league.

 The Bees joined the British National League and were instantly tipped as being major contenders for the title.
 However, they finished just fourth in their first season, before going on to win the league and cup double in their second season.
 Ironically, as with the ISL winning team, the Bees were coached by an ex Bees player, Mike Ellis, again coaching in his second season.